Chander Mohan (journalist): Career

-Chander Mohan is a very senior editor and Journalist.
+Chander Mohan is a senior editor and Journalist.
 He has been the Editor for the last 30 years of Daily Vir Pratap, Jalandhar oldest Hindi newspaper of north west India.
 He is also contributing a weekly column to major National Hindi dailies.
-He is also popular TV Commentator.
+He is also a popular TV Commentator.
 He gives his comments on news once a week on the popular "Khas Khabar Ek Nazar" Programme of DD Punjabi.
-His editorial inputs on national, international, regional and local issues are widely read.
-Chander Mohan is a known educationist and has contributed significantly to the educational field.
+Chander Mohan is a known educationist and contributed to the educational field.
 He is also President of prestigious body Arya Shiksha Mandal a 100-year-old educational society and it runs five institutions of higher education at both college and school level.
 Kanya Maha Vidyalaya, Doaba College, Sanskriti KMV School, Jullunder Model School, Dev Raj Senior Secondary School and Dev Raj Public School are being run by the governing body of this society.
 Chander Mohan has been leading the Arya Shiksha Mandal as president for the past 27 years.
 The governing body of Arya Shiksha Mandal and all members elected Chander Mohan consecutively tenth time in a row at the annual meeting of the body held on 30 December 2020.